-It is also necessary to learn the mechanics required to make the technique more precise, for example, the dynamic technique and the techniques required to change timbre.
+- c) Advanced Mechanics Learning for These Practices: It is also necessary to learn the mechanics required to make the technique more precise, for example, the dynamic technique and the techniques required to change timbre.
 In this sense, it is a cooperative activity between cognitive and motor processes.
-When teaching these cooperative activities, the instructor decides on the contents of instruction in the following manner with regards to listening to the player's performance.

-- Understand what the player wants to emphasize and what kind of expression he/she wants to express from the performance. - Imagine what the player wants to do but does not seem to be able to do. - Point out obvious deviations from the interpretation of the performance as described in the score, and give a more natural interpretation.
+When teaching these cooperative activities, the instructor decides on the contents of instruction in the following manner with regards to listening to the player's performance. - Understand what the player wants to emphasize and what kind of expression he/she wants to express from the performance. - Imagine what the player wants to do but does not seem to be able to do. - Point out obvious deviations from the interpretation of the performance as described in the score, and give a more natural interpretation.

-Of course, if a player has sufficient ability, he/she can improve these items by self-regulation post-recording his/her own performance.
+Of course, if the player is sufficiently competent, these items can be improved in a self-regulating way by recording and watching his or her own performance.
 However, different from students who are beginners when it comes to performing, there is a limit to self-regulation improvement in the field where advanced performance is required.
-For this reason, suggestions from the instructor play an important role for a player's proficiency.
+For this reason, suggestions from the instructor play an important role in the case that mastering of advanced mechanics is required for the player who has been already at the level of high proficiency.

 The instructor suggests more exercises that would contribute to the formation of chunks as opposed to the movement.
+They essentially act to strengthen what was weak in the paths connecting perception and movement within the memory network.
 For instance, changing the playing speed between stressed and unstressed parts (contributes to the formation of chunks), practicing rhythm (contributes to the formation of fingering chunks), and giving more accent than necessary to notes that should be emphasized (contributes to the formation of chunks in the imagery of the music).
-The primary utilization of knowledge in such exercises is exhibited in Figure 1 (c), and primarily consists of combining the smallest elements c_j that may appear in a piece of music in as long a phrase as possible, in order to be aware of the motifs of the music piece.
+The primary utilization of knowledge in such exercises is exhibited in Figure 7 (c), and primarily consists of combining the smallest elements c_j that may appear in a piece of music in as long a phrase as possible, in order to be aware of the motifs of the music piece.

-Given that this is an expression of how the player feels about the music, it is not necessarily a System 2 process, but is gradually shifted to a System 1 process.
+d) Improvement through Alternation of These Practices: Given that this is an expression of how the player feels about the music, it is not necessarily a System 2 process, but is gradually shifted to a System 1 process.
 Repeat the performance expression in the System 1 process as trial and error until the player's intention is well conveyed.
 The player repeats the pattern that successfully shares the expression he/she wants to share in the System 2 process to fix the expression.
 In addition, although System 2 and System 1 repeatedly appear during practice, there will be situations where "System 2 < System 1."
 This is a time when unconscious performances increase and dramatic improvements in performance expressions occur.